dataarts/dat.gui/README.md

 } );
 ```

 `Gui.register` takes an element name and a test function.
-The call to `Gui.register` tells dat-gui to add a `<controller-number>` to the panel when the user adds a variable whose type is `'number'`.
+The test function tells dat-gui to add a `<controller-number>` to the panel when the user adds a variable whose type is `'number'`.

-A test function takes a value added with `gui.add` and returns a boolean that determines if the controller is appropriate for the value.
-This example uses [duck typing]( todo ) to register `<vector-controller>` for values that have properties `x`, `y` and `z`.
+A test function determines if a controller is appropriate for a given value.
+This example registers `<vector-controller>` for values that have properties `x`, `y` and `z`.

 ```javascript
 Gui.register( 'vector-controller', function( value ) {